At least 6 injured in blast as FC convoy attacked in Peshawar’s Hayatabad: police

-At least six people were injured in a blast in Peshawar’s Hayatabad area on Tuesday, police said, adding that the target of the attack was Frontier Corps (FC) convoy.
+At least six people were injured in a blast in Peshawar’s Hayatabad area on Tuesday, police said, adding that the target of the attack was a convoy of the paramilitary Frontier Corps (FC).

 It was an attack on an FC convoy that was moving through Hayatabad’s phase 6, said Cantt Superintendent of Police (SP) Waqas Rafi while speaking to the media near the site of the blast.